Easy Coconut Black Beans

 • TOTAL

-This no-soak black beans recipe cannot really get much easier.
+These coconut black beans cannot get much easier.
+You just need a little bit of time.
 Throw everything into a large pot and simmer until the beans are tender.
 Using coconut milk for the liquid makes the beans extra creamy.
-They have a delicate coconut flavor, which is absolutely delicious when you squeeze a little fresh lime on top before serving.
+They have a delicate coconut flavor, which is delicious when you squeeze fresh lime on top before serving.
 When choosing the coconut milk, make sure it is unsweetened.
-For the creamiest beans, use full fat canned coconut milk.
-Reduced fat canned or the refrigerated coconut milk often found near dairy milk does work, the beans will just be slightly less creamy and rich.
+For the creamiest beans, use full-fat canned coconut milk.
+Reduced-fat canned or refrigerated coconut milk, often found near dairy milk, does work, but the beans will be slightly less creamy and rich.

 You Will Need

-2 cups dried black beans, picked through, rinsed (about 1 pound), *not currently tested with canned beans
+2 cups dried black beans, picked through, rinsed (about 1 pound)

 3 cloves garlic, smashed and peeled